Programmatic Content Management

 - Keep naming conventions consistent: avoid "same page, different name" chaos across locales.

-- Workflow alignment: localized content often needs approval gates per market/team.
+- Workflow alignment: localised content often needs approval gates per market and team.

 5. Scenario 4: Managing publishing status (draft vs published vs scheduled)